DataDog/datadog-api-client-java/api_docs/v1/MetricsApi.md

         //appKeyAuth.setApiKeyPrefix("Token");

         MetricsApi apiInstance = new MetricsApi(defaultClient);
-        String metricName = "metricName_example"; // String | Name of the metric for which to get metadata try {
+        String metricName = "metricName_example"; // String | Name of the metric for which to get metadata. try {
             MetricMetadata result = api.getMetricMetadata(metricName)
                 .execute();